 Can truffles be grown and harvest?

-That can seem a very lucrative farming business if you consider their price in the market.
+That can seem like a very lucrative farming business if you consider its price in the market.
 Since they were discovered, humankind has tried to grow them and domesticated them in their firms but with no success.
 Why?
 Truffles require a particular soil, moisture, and other conducive factors that are difficult is not impossible to control.
 The only way is to allow them to grow in the wild, especially in the roots of Chestnuts, hazelnut, or oak.
 The hunt for truffles in the wild can be daunting, with many hunters preferring to use dogs who sniff for them.
 Initially, pigs were employed to sniff them out because Truffles smell like pig testosterone, but the pigs would eat the truffles and destroy their garden.
-Due to the inability to farm them and their rarity in the wild, it makes them fetch a fortune in the market.
+Due to the inability to farm them and their rarity in the wild, it makes they fetch a fortune in the market.

 What do truffles taste like?

 To pinpoint truffle’s taste is not easy and would be a great injustice to this delicacy.
 Many agree that it contains some earthiness taste with a meaty-gammy flavor of some ground mushrooms.
 Some have said that they taste just like they smell: nutty, earthy, and oaky with stinging savory black olives.
 Some have also claimed that it tastes like a mixture of chocolates and nuts with a subtle woody flavor combined with a slight mushroom taste.
 The taste also differs depending on species, the roots they grew on, the soil, the season of growth, and the region.
 For instance, white truffles are different from black, described as having a garlicky flavor that resembles a shallot with a strong musky aroma.
 Its spicy aroma can turn any traditional meal into an epicurean taste experience.
-All these factors show that not all truffle taste the same even truffle of the same species can taste differently.
+All these factors show that not all truffles taste the same even truffles of the same species can taste differently.